rocio-alcala/commandlink-challenge/README.md

 This is a small project application for a challenge given to me as part of the recruitment process.
 It is a dynamic form that allows you to render a form with the fields that are specified in a JSON file.
 This json file should be an array of field objects.
 The field objects that are related and need to be rendered inline should be inside an array.

 ## DATA STRUCTURE
-Structure of the field object:
-Should have the mandatory keys
+The structure of the field object should have the mandatory keys
 - id: string
 - type: "textarea", "select", "text"; any other will be rendered by default as "text," including the "email" and "phone" types.